spotify/redux-location-state/README.md

 ### delimiter

-this only applies to arrays and objects, but you can declare how you'd like to delimit your items. by default it is `-`, but it can be overwritten
+This only applies to arrays and objects, but you can declare how you'd like to delimit your items. by default it is `-`, but it can be overwritten

 ### setAsEmptyItem